 Are you one of the 44 percent of Americans with a dog?
 You have a lot of things to thank your pooch for, including getting a great night’s sleep.
 But as it turns out, man’s best friend isn’t just a great life companion; he (or she!) can also help you live longer, according to new research.

 A study published in the journal Scientific Reports gathered data on 3.4 million subjects aged 40 to 80, comparing them to Swedish registers of dog owners over an 11-year period.
 Overall, owners of dogs (especially hunting breeds!) have a lower risk of death from cardiovascular disease or other causes, the researchers found.
+If you want to decrease loneliness and eat meals with your pup, these foods are healthy for both humans and dogs.

 That even goes for people who live alone, which a previous study has found could shorten your life.
 Single dog owners were 33 percent less likely to die and 11 percent less likely to have a heart attack during the study period, compared to single non-owners.